alfredosa/dotfiles/README.md

 # My Dotfiles :)

+> [!WARNING]
+> This project is now officially migrated to https://git.alfie.news/dotfiles
+> I will likely delete this sometime.

 Hello, welcome to my kewl configs.
 I am trying to constantly add things into it, sicne I discovered that reinstalling my stuff over and over was relly painful.

 ## Hyprland with Arch Linux